 Connecticut Department of Energy and Environmental Protection (DEEP) children's book: Casey's Clean Air Week.
 As part of Connecticut's anti-idling outreach and educational efforts, the Connecticut Department of Energy and Environmental Protection (DEEP), along with the University of Connecticut Healthy Environments for Children Initiative, has developed a children’s book on air quality, titled Casey's Clean Air Week.
 The purpose of this book is to teach young children (approximately 4 to 7 years old) about the importance of clean air to protect both human health and the environment.
 The book advises children and adults of simple steps they can take to help prevent or reduce air pollution when using cars.

-EPA Region 8 Idle Free Schools Toolkit includes all of the information needed to run an effective idling reduction campaign at a school in order to reduce student exposure to toxic vehicle exhaust.
+U.S. EPA Idle Free Schools Toolkit for a Healthy School Environment includes all of the information needed to run an effective idling reduction campaign at a school in order to reduce student exposure to toxic vehicle exhaust.
 It also provides the resources to make this a student-run science or community involvement project, providing students with the opportunity to learn how to run a public service campaign while expanding their science and math skills.
 This is the model utilized in the Idle-Free VT Vermont Idle-Free Schools project idle-free campaigns.

 ACE Alliance for Climate Education is a Colorado-based organization whose mission is to educate young people on the science of climate change and empower them to take action.
 Their Idle Free Campaign contains all the steps and resources necessary to implement a school project.